 After the students had explored the Altruism models, and had reflected on how the complexity of environmental and social factors affect an agent's fitness, we gave them the first Cooperation model.
 The Cooperation model consists of two parts: cows and grass.
 The grass was designed to grow in such a way that above a certain height, it would have a high percentage chance of growing back to its full height each turn, but below a certain height, it would grow back very slowly.
-The high grass is thus considered to be healthy, or sustainable grass, and the low grass is considered to be unhealthy grass.
+The high grass is thus considered to be http://ccl.northwestern.edu/netlogo/models/Cooperation .

+5 In the NetLogo models library, the two Cooperation models were combined into one NetLogo Cooperation Model.
+The VISCOSITY slider was replaced by a STRIDE-LENGTH slider - increased viscosity corresponds to decreasing the STRIDE-LENGTH.
+To get the behavior of Cooperation Model 1, set the STRIDE-LENGTH slider to its maximum value.
+The NetLogo Cooperation model can be downloaded from healthy, or sustainable grass, and the low grass is considered to be unhealthy grass.
 In terms of the model, these variables can be expressed in terms of the following parameter settings: the maximum grass height is 10; the threshold for healthy grass is 5; the chance for growing back for healthy grass is 75%; and, the chance for unhealthy grass growing back is 30%.
-These parameters are all slider variables that have been put into the Cooperation model.
+These parameters are the initial values for slider variables in the Cooperation model that can be modified by students.

 There are two types of cows.
 The first type of cow, the "greedy", eats the grass as far down as possible.
 The second type of cow, the "cooperative", only eats the grass if it is above the fast-growth threshold.
 All the cows have the same metabolism, and require a fixed amount of food to live.
 Each turn they lose a percentage of their energy, and if their energy runs out, they die.
 Eating grass restores a cow's energy by a fixed amount.
 Finally, if a cow's energy reaches a certain threshold, it reproduces.
 In terms of the model, these variables can be expressed in terms of the following parameter settings: all the cows get 51 energy units for eating from a patch of grass; they all lose 10 energy units each turn for moving (regardless of how far they move); they all reproduce when their energy level reaches 101; and, they all lose 40 energy units for reproducing.
-These parameters, too, have been made into slider variables in the Cooperation model.
+These parameters, too, are initial values for the sliders in the Cooperation model.